Multistart Algorithm for Identifying All Optima of Nonconvex Stochastic Functions: MANSO Asymptotic Analysis

-\flushright \end{proof} Subsequently, we use the summability of the bound obtained in~\lemref{RK2} on the probability of starting any LSO run from the set of sampled points not within $\omega$ of any stationary point or $\tau$ of the boundary of $\cD$ to show in~\thmref{finite} that the total number of LSO runs started by~\algref{aposmm-s} is finite.
+Subsequently, we use the summability of the bound obtained in~\lemref{RK2} on the probability of starting any LSO run from the set of sampled points not within $\omega$ of any stationary point or $\tau$ of the boundary of $\cD$ to show in~\thmref{finite} that the total number of LSO runs started by~\algref{aposmm-s} is finite.
 Furthermore, condition \textbf{S3} in~\tabref{CON} ensures that LSO does not start from any point in $\cQ_{\tau}$, and step~\ref{al:term}~in~\algref{aposmm-s} ensures that the total number of LSO runs started from points sampled within the $\omega$-ball of any stationary point is finite as $k \to \infty$.
 (The total number of stationary points is finite because of ~\subassref{prob}{min_spacing}.)

-\begin{theorem} Let $t_k$ be the number of LSO runs started by MANSO in iteration $k$.
-Then, under~\assref{prob}, the total number of LSO runs started by MANSO is finite even if MANSO continues forever, that is,
+That is, the number of LSO runs started by MANSO is finite even if MANSO runs forever. \begin{theorem} Let $t_k$ be the number of LSO runs started by MANSO in iteration $k$.
+Then under~\assref{prob}, $\sum_{k=1}^{\infty}t_k < \infty$ with probability 1. \end{theorem}